Sierkinhane/crnn_ctpn/README.md

 ## Run it
- I share my models of crnn and ctpn, you can run it just for take a look of its effect. images and results are stored in detect_data file.
+ I share my models of crnn and ctpn, you can run it just for take a look of its effect.

+ Images and results are stored in detect_data file.
  >cd end2endDec_Rec

  >python3 ./ctpn_crnn_combined/end2endDet_Rec.py